-- 1. To adjust each fence 13, loosen the fence adjustment knob 12 and slide the fence outward. - 2.
-Make a dry run with the saw turned off and check for clearance. - Adjust the fence to be as close to the blade as practical to provide maximum workpiece support, without interfering with arm up and down movement. - 4.
-Tighten the fence adjustment knob securely. - 5.
-When the bevel operations are complete, relocate the fence.
+- 1. To adjust each fence 11, loosen the fence adjustment knob 10 and slide the fence outward. - 2.
+Make a dry run with the saw turned off and check for clearance. - 3.
+Adjust the fence to be as close to the blade as practical to provide maximum workpiece support, without interfering with arm up and down movement. - 4.
+Tighten the fence adjustment knob securely.